Heavenly Kimes Reveals Mariah Huq Sold ‘Married To Medicine’ Rights

-Part 1 of the Married to Medicine season 4 reunion show showed Heavenly Kimes and Mariah Huq at one another’s throats.
+Part 1 of the Married to Medicine Season 4 reunion show showed Heavenly Kimes and Mariah Huq at one another’s throats.
 They traded accusations and insults.
 At one point, Mariah called Heavenly a “bullfrog.”
 Heavenly’s barbs against Mariah included that she’s only qualified to clean her dental office.

 On Twitter, a viewer asked Heavenly how she can say that Mariah, the creator and executive producer of the show, is only qualified to clean her office when she has fame from being on a show that Mariah created.
 Heavenly responded that Mariah’s actually the least educated woman of the group so she’s not a good fit.
 Heavenly further revealed that while Mariah did create the show, she later sold the rights, which wasn’t a smart move for her.